These are all my favorite ways to store jewelry — what are yours?

 2018 Update: We still stand by this post on how much work jewelry to wear and links have been updated below; in a semi-related discussion you may want to check out our discussion on when to upgrade you engagement ring.
 Ladies, how much work jewelry do you wear?
 Do you tend to lean towards “too … Read More about Work Jewelry: How Much Jewelry Should You Wear to Work?

-What are the best ways to care for fine jewelry like sterling silver, gold, and platinum, as well as diamonds, pearls, and other gemstones?
-In the past we’ve talked a lot about jewelry, including jewelry storage, how to start a jewelry collection for work, and how to buy pearls — but we haven’t looked at jewelry care in detail.
-Kate talked to some experts and did some research — enjoy!
-Also possibly of interest: Nordstrom has a ton of fine jewelry marked 30-60% off today.
+What are the best ways to care for silver, gold, platinum, and diamonds, pearls, and other gemstones?
+In the past we’ve talked a lot about jewelry, including jewelry storage, avoiding necklace tangling, upgrading your jewelry collection (and starting one), how to buy jewelry gifts, how to mix metals when you wear your jewelry, wearing religious jewelry at the office, how to buy pearls (and when to wear them), and how to buy jewelry in general — but we haven’t looked at jewelry care in detail.

 In general, it’s smart to follow these tips for all of your fine jewelry:

 - After wearing your jewelry, gently wipe it off with a 100% cotton cloth.